cabloy/zova/cabloy-docs/guide/essentials/component/child.md

 ### onMotherRef

-Then listen to the `onMotherRef` event of the child component to obtain the ref value of the `mother bean`:
+Then listen to the `onMotherRef` event of the child component to obtain the ref value of the `controller bean`:

 ```typescript{6-8}
 export class RenderPageComponent {